nextstrain/ncov/narratives/ncov_trees-background_nl.md

 affiliations: "Fred Hutch, Seattle, USA; Biozentrum, Basel, Switzerland; Chan Zuckerberg Initiative, CA, USA"
 date: "13 maart 2020"
 dataset: "https://nextstrain.org/ncov/2020-03-11?d=tree&legend=open&c=country"
-abstract: "Dit verhaal legt uit hoe je een fylogenetische boom die genetische epidemidiologie informeert, leest en interpreteert.
-De website is geoptimiseerd voor weergave op desktop browsers. "
+abstract: "Dit verhaal legt uit hoe je een fylogenetische boom, die genetische epidemiologie informeert, leest en interpreteert.
+De website is geoptimaliseerd voor weergave op desktop browsers. "
 ---
 <!-- Translators: Only text after : in the above ^ needs to be translated -->
 <!-- Comment tags like these do not need to be translated, they are only to help you! -->